devslopes/functions-exercise-1/exercise-2/exercise-2.md

 Pro tip: we define our functions with **parameters**, but when we **invoke** the function we pass in values as **arguments**

-Now we invoke the function with the argument true, the value of the parameter `isChocolate` will become true, and we have chocolate cake!
+Now if we invoke the function with the argument true, the value of the parameter `isChocolate` will become true, and we have chocolate cake!

 ## Exercise 2